 - Amber glass bottle with dropper (I use these)

-Simply drip appropriate amounts of each of the oils listed above into your glass bottle.
+Simply drop the appropriate amounts of each oil into your glass bottle.
 Screw the lid on tightly and swirl the bottle around several times to combine.

 3 Ways to Use this Potion in Labor:

 Don’t worry, I am not going to tell you to pre-make a homemade massage oil!
 Our labor massage oil is “made” on the spot in seconds using nifty coconut oil packs from Trader Joe’s!
 I LOVE using these in labor as they are already measured out in small portions, so it is easy to quickly add the safe amount of Labor Potion to it, mix right in the pouch, and squeeze out straight from there.
 It’s a great mess-free solution and you won’t have an abundance of pre-made oil left over.

 For a 2% dilution massage oil….

 - Tear off the corner of the coconut oil pouch.
 (If you don’t have a Trader Joe’s near you, you could buy these .5 oz pouches from Amazon)

 - Add 6 drops of Labor Potion directly into the pouch

 - Pinch the bottom of the pouch with your fingers to combine the ingredients